MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-manage-project-opportunities-overview.md

 ---
-title: Manage project opportunities overview
+title: Overview of the manage project opportunities business process area
 description: Learn how you can use Dynamics 365 products to support the organization's business processes for managing opportunities. ms.date: 07/27/2023 ms.topic: conceptual